segasai/rvspecfit/README.md

 ## Spectral configuration

 In the following text we use the idea of spectral configuration.
-I.e. this is the combination wavelength range and resolution. rvspecfit is designed to construct interpolated spectra for different spectral configuration, model them separately and together.
+I.e. this is the combination wavelength range and resolution. rvspecfit is designed to construct interpolated spectra for different spectral configurations, model them separately and together.
 Typically a spectral configuration would be instrument + arm .
 I.e. Giraffe/HR21, or 2DF/1700D or DESI blue arm.

 ## Preparation of PHOENIX templates